Northwest-Mathematics/nwm-NHRA-update/README.md

+# To Do
+- copyrights
+- top level description of NWM and what this is
+- module and example function so they can test
+- timing results
+- discussion

 # nwm-NHRA-update
 Parallel implementation of SF-PROMETHEE method in https://www.tandfonline.com/doi/full/10.1080/09640568.2019.1599830

+more.
+Also mention copyright and license

 # Method Overview
 The paper applies the PROMETHEE method of multi-criteria decision analysis (MCDA) to raster data, where each grid cell is an alternative choice.
 In the context of the NHRA update https://www.oregon.gov/lcd/nh/pages/risk-assessment-upgrade.aspx the criteria for "choosing" an alternative are actually risk factors for e.g. floods, so the method in this case is choosing which alternatives are at most risk.